History of the compass: Geomancy and Feng Shui

-The compass was invented in China during the Han dynasty between the 2nd century BC and 1st century AD where it was called the "south-governor"(sīnán 司南) or "South Pointing Fish" (指南魚).
+The compass was invented in China during the Han dynasty between the 2nd century BC and 1st century AD where it was called the "south-governor" (sīnán 司南) or "South Pointing Fish" (指南魚).
 The magnetic compass was not, at first, used for navigation, but for geomancy and fortune-telling by the Chinese.
 The earliest Chinese magnetic compasses were possibly used to order and harmonize buildings by the geomantic principles of feng shui.
 These early compasses were made with lodestone, a form of the mineral magnetite that is a naturally occurring magnet and aligns itself with the Earth's magnetic field.
 People in ancient China discovered that if a lodestone was suspended so it could turn freely, it would always point toward the magnetic poles.
 Early compasses were used to choose areas suitable for building houses, growing crops, and to search for rare gems.
 Compasses were later adapted for navigation during the Song dynasty in the 11th century.

 Based on Krotser and Coe's discovery of an Olmec hematite artifact in Mesoamerica, radiocarbon dated to 1400–1000 BC, astronomer John Carlson has hypothesized that the Olmec might have used the geomagnetic lodestone earlier than 1000 BC for geomancy, a method of divination, which if proven true, predates the Chinese use of magnetism for feng shui by a millennium.
 Carlson speculates that the Olmecs used similar artifacts as a directional device for astronomical or geomantic purposes but does not suggest navigational usage.
 The artifact is part of a polished hematite bar with a groove at one end, possibly used for sighting.
 Carlson's claims have been disputed by other scientific researchers, who have suggested that the artifact is actually a constituent piece of a decorative ornament and not a purposely built compass.
 Several other hematite or magnetite artifacts have been found at pre-Columbian archaeological sites in Mexico and Guatemala.

 Early navigational compass

 A number of early cultures used lodestone so they could turn, as magnetic compasses for navigation.
-Early mechanical compasses are referenced in written records of the Chinese, who began using it for navigation sometime between the 9th and 11th century, "some time before 1050, possibly as early as 850."
+Early mechanical compasses are referenced in written records of the Chinese, who began using it for navigation "some time before 1050, possibly as early as 850."
 At present, according to Kreutz, scholarly consensus is that the Chinese invention used in navigation pre-dates the first European mention of a compass by 150 years.
 The first recorded appearance of the use of the compass in Europe (1190) is earlier than in the Muslim world (1232), as a description of a magnetized needle and its use among sailors occurs in Alexander Neckam's De naturis rerum (On the Natures of Things), written in 1190.

 However, there are questions over diffusion.
 Some historians suggest that the Arabs introduced the compass from China to Europe.
 Some suggested the compass was transmitted from China to Europe and the Islamic world via the Indian Ocean, or was brought by the crusaders to Europe from China.
-However, some scholars proposed an independent European invention of the compass.
+However, some scholars have proposed an independent European invention of the compass.